EJ-Edwards/Remote-Admin-Tool/README.md

 - Sentinel Link is designed for educational, security research, and authorized device management purposes only.
 - Do NOT deploy this software on computers or networks without explicit consent.
 Unauthorized access to devices or systems is illegal and punishable under law.
 - By using this software, you agree to comply with all applicable laws and regulations.
 The author are not responsible for misuse.
+- You also agree that by using this software you will not take the code and modify it for you're own illegal activity.